Frequently asked questions

 What are your prices?

 We understand that every couple has a different budget, and different needs.
 We'll customize options uniquely to you: considering your guest count, wedding party size, ceremony and reception distance, and what coverage looks like with one vs. two photographers.
-Our micro wedding pricing (under 75 guests) starts at $3,500 and regular weddings start at $4,000.
 View our detailed packages below:

 Wedding Packages